Axolotl Care Hub Axolotl Care Hub The Complete Guide

-How Much to Feed Axolotl: Exact Portion Guide
+How Much to Feed an Axolotl: Practical Portion Guide

-Learn exactly how much to feed your axolotl.
-Discover portion sizes by age, weight, and size plus the signs you're overfeeding or underfeeding.
+Learn practical axolotl portion sizes by age, body condition, and feeding response, plus signs you may be overfeeding or underfeeding.

-How Much to Feed Your Axolotl: Exact Measurements
+How Much to Feed Your Axolotl: Practical Measurements

 Portion size is the most misunderstood aspect of axolotl care.
 Most new keepers drastically overfeed, leading to obesity, water quality crashes, and shortened lifespan.

-This guide gives you measurable, actionable portion sizes you can apply immediately, plus clear indicators for adjustment.
+This guide gives you measurable starting points plus clear indicators for adjustment.

 The rule: Feed an amount roughly equal to the space between their eyes.